marcoscandroglio/building-code-rag/README.md

 ## Usage Instructions

+1. **Collect PDFs to Process**: Run the webscraping script provided to retrieve the building code text by running:

+      `python -m src.get_pdfs`

-1. **Preprocess the PDFs and Create the Vector Database**: Extract text blocks, generate embeddings, and create a vector index from your PDF collection.
+2. **Preprocess the PDFs and Create the Vector Database**: Extract text blocks, generate embeddings, and create a vector index from your PDF collection.
 The preprocessed data and vector index are saved for efficient querying.

+      `python -m src.preprocess_data`

-2. **Run the CLI**: Use the command line interface to ask questions about the content of the PDFs.
+3. **Run the CLI**: Use the command line interface to ask questions about the content of the PDFs.
 The CLI retrieves and displays relevant sections based on the similarity of the query to the stored embeddings.

+      `python -m src.main`

 ## Example Queries